 Can electrical stimulation of the brain enhance mind?
-By Michal Kucewicz

-Congratulations Michal on winning the fourth FIRST TEAM competition!
+Congratulations Michal on winning FIRST TEAM grant!

 The FIRST TEAM programme supports young researchers at the key stage of their career – as they begin to build their research independence – helping them take on the most interesting research challenges.
 R&D research may be financed to ca. PLN 2 million for a period of three years.
 The grants are financed from the Smart Growth Operational Programme (PO IR).

-Mason City man is now virtually seizure free thanks to a new form of brain stimulation developed at Mayo Clinic
+Mason City man is now virtually seizure free thanks to a new form of brain stimulation developed at Mayo Clinic.